lithops-cloud/lithops/config/compute/aws_lambda.md

 #### Additional configuration

 ##### VPC
-To deploy the Lithops lambda in a VPC subnet, add the following configuration to the `aws_lambda` configuration section:
+To connect the Lithops lambda to a VPC, add the following configuration to the `aws_lambda` configuration section:

 ```yaml
     aws_lambda: